GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Monk.md

 Anytime you succesfully perform an attack against a foe, you may use your reaction to perform an unarmed attack against them if they are within range.
 If you do, you may choose to treat it as a Ki attack.
 When you would receive a wound from an unarmed attack, you may use your reaction to choose the wound you receive.
 You may take on a level of fatigue as an action to emit an expanding globe of energy from yourself as an action.
 Choose a creature type.
 All creatures of that type within a number of yards equal to your level suffers a Ki attack.
 If the attack roll result against a creature was odd, that creature is knocked prone.
 You must complete a long or full rest before doing so again.

+### Athan Order
+An order dedcated to chivalric tenets, members of the Athan order establish rookeries where they may operate from, preserving the peace and vanquishing monsters.

+#### Skill and Weapon
+You gain either the Athletics, Lore, or Wrestling skill.
+You gain training in either the Longsword, Greatsword, or Flail.

+#### Aura: Flashing Aura
+Anytime a creature affected by your aura is attacked by a source which is also within your aura and that attack is a critical failure, *they may use their reaction to inflict a radiant attack against that source*.

+#### Initiate: Athani Light
+As long as you are not prone, *you are considered to have a shield for the purpose of passive defense*. if you already had a shield, you instead *gain +1 defense*.
+You may use your action to _inflict a radiant attack against a creature within 5 yards.
+A critical failure with that attack prevent you from attacking the foe this way again for one day_.
+If you are wielding a shield or a greatsword, *you may have it emit light like a torch*.

+#### Apprentice: Athani Training
+You gain training in four weapons of your choice.
+In place of using your heroism bonus when performing an incapcitation save, you may use your level.
+If you do, any modifier which contributes to your save that would be based on or affect your herosim bonus to the save now uses your level.

+#### Journeyman: Athani Prowess
+Anytime a creature affected by your aura would be attacked by a creature with less [Will] than itself or you, that creature gains a +1 bonus to defense against the attack.
+If you press attack with the first melee attack you perform in the round, you may treat it as a radiant attack.
+Anytime you perform a follow-up attack or attack of opportunity with an item which emits light, you may treat it as a radiant attack.
+You gain training in two weapons of your choice.

 ### Imon
 An order of reclusive monks.
 They hope to balance the terror of the world by having their members achieve enlightenment so they might meditate at key points on the leylines.
 Part of this enlightenment requires experiencing the world through adventures.